Hatito from the Chief of the Piqua Shawnee Tribe:

 Pursuant to 25 C.F.R.
 309.2 (e)(1) and (2), the United States Department of Interior, for purposes of the Indian Arts and Craft Act of 1990, defines Indian Tribe as: (1) Any Indian Tribe ... which is recognized as eligible for ... services provided by the United States to Indians ... or (2) Any Indian group that has been formally recognized as an Indian Tribe by a State legislature or by a State commission or similar organization legislatively vested with State tribal recognition authority.

-As an officially recognized American Indian tribe, our people are dedicated to preserving the language, culture, traditions, and heritage of our ancestors and our relations who were forcefully removed to the west and to the north as far as Oklahoma.
-In order to retain these values, we hold numerous cultural events throughout the year, including cultural and educational programs for our elders, youth, and members of our tribal community.
+As an officially recognized American Indian tribe, our people are dedicated to preserving the language, culture, traditions, and the beautiful and precious heritage of our ancestors and our relations who were forcefully removed to the west and to the north as far as Oklahoma -- including the endless love, kindness, and softly spoken words of all of our people where ever situated across the United States.
+In order to retain and nurture these eternal values, we hold numerous cultural events throughout the year, including cultural and educational programs for our elders, youth, and members of our tribal community.

-To find out more about the history of the Piqua Shawnee Tribe, please visit our About Us page.
+To learn more about the history of the Piqua Shawnee Tribe, please visit our About Us page.
 For tribal events, visit Up-Coming Events.
 To learn more about our tribal government, visit our Tribal Government page.
 You may also contact us by email.
-Thank you for visiting.
+Thank you for visiting our website.